5 things to consider when creating your responsive website

 So if you’re ready to take the leap and make your website responsive, be it a brand new design or updating an existing one, here are 5 things to consider when creating your responsive website.

 It sounds pretty obvious, but when you consider what you want on your page, are you sure it’s all relevant?
 People don’t read things on the web, they scan.
-If you have a cluttered webpage full of text, images, links, and it’s not user friendly on a desktop, then it’s certainly not going to be user friendly on a smaller screen.
+If you have a cluttered web page full of text, images, links, and it’s not user-friendly on a desktop, then it’s certainly not going to be user-friendly on a smaller screen.
 Consider what the purpose is for each page and diligently remove waffle or anything you deem to be superfluous.
 Make use of white space and keep the content organised neatly to try and engage the viewer.

 Avoid hiding content for mobile

-This one could be slightly controversial, in that there is a time and a place for removing certain things.
+This one could be slightly controversial, in that there are a time and a place for removing certain things.
 There’s often a tendency, particularly when making an existing website responsive, to hide content for mobile devices in order to try and reduce the amount of content being displayed.
 This helps speed up loading times and makes it easier to create a simpler website, but by doing this you’re devaluing your mobile offering.
 If you think something is worth hiding, ask whether you really need it there at all?
-We need to stop trying to treat mobile and desktop viewing as two separate entities, and work on delivering a unified experience across all platforms.
+We need to stop trying to treat mobile and desktop viewing as two separate entities and work on delivering a unified experience across all platforms.

 Make sure your text is big